WREC: WOAN

 According to Federal Communications Commission (FCC) records, WREC's origin dates to station WOAN, which consolidated with WREC in 1930, making WREC the oldest radio station in Memphis, going on the air a year before WMC.

-WOAN was first licensed on November 21, 1922 to "Vaughn Conservatory of Music (James D. Vaughn)" in Lawrenceburg, Tennessee, operating on the "entertainment" wavelength of 360 meters (833 kHz).
-Its call letters were randomly assigned from a sequential roster of available call signs.
+WOAN was first licensed on November 21, 1922, to "Vaughn Conservatory of Music (James D. Vaughn)" in Lawrenceburg, Tennessee, operating on the "entertainment" wavelength of 360 meters (833 kHz).
+Its callsign was randomly assigned from a sequential roster of available call signs.

 WREC

-WREC was first licensed on January 17, 1924, as KFNG, owned by electrical engineer and radio dealer Hoyt Wooten.
+WREC was first licensed on January 17, 1924, owned by electrical engineer and radio dealer Hoyt Wooten.
 The original call letters were also randomly assigned, from an alphabetical roster of available call signs starting with "K", which were normally only issued to stations located west of the Mississippi River.
 KFNG operated from a 10-watt transmitter in Wooten's father's home in Coldwater, Mississippi.
-(Some station histories report a start of broadcasting activities by Hoyt Wooten in September, 1922.)
+(Some station histories report a start of broadcasting activities by Hoyt Wooten in September 1922.)
 In 1925, the station adopted its current WREC call letters, and later moved to Whitehaven, Tennessee, now a part of Memphis.